 Traditional Burial & Funeral Services in Edmonton, Alberta

 Here at Trinity Funeral Home, we know how hard it is to say goodbye to your loved ones.
-With our advanced planning services, you can ensure that your loved ones aren’t left with added financial stress during their time of grief and that your last wishes are well handled.
-Our pre-planning advisors have years of experience in sensitively guiding individuals through customizing a personal funeral plan and ensuring that their affairs are well taken care of.
+With our advanced planning services, you can save your loved ones from the added financial stress during their time of grief and ensure that your last wishes are respected.
+Our preplanning advisors have years of experience in sensitively guiding individuals through customizing a personal funeral plan and ensuring that their affairs are well taken care of.

-No matter how simple or elaborate you want your traditional burial services to be, we are here to advise you every step of the way.
-Discuss with our preplanning advisors today and make the most of the time you have together with your friends, family, and loved ones.
+No matter how simple or elaborate you want your traditional burial services to be, our preplanning advisors are here for you.
+Talk with our preplanning advisors today and make the most of the time you have with your friends, family, and loved ones.

-We also have a selection of caskets, urns, and cremation jewellery for loved ones and family members to choose from for internment to forever memorialize the departed.
+Aside from burial options, we also have a selection of caskets, urns, and cremation jewellery for loved ones and family members to choose from to forever memorialize the departed.

 We understand how difficult this process may be and will work with you to ensure the memory of your loved one is forever and properly commemorated.